acmater/exmoset/README.md

 Continuous labels where the value can be any real number.
 Examples include electronic spatial extent, dipole moment, and free energy.
 Uses the continuous entropy estimator

 ## References
-Almost all code in this work is original and based on the work of the following authors.
+The mathematical methods employed in this codebase are based on the following publications:

+- Kraskov, A.; Stögbauer, H.; Grassberger, P. Estimating mutual information.
+Phys.
+Rev. E 2004, 69, 66138.
+- Ross, B. C. Mutual Information between Discrete and Continuous Data Sets.
+PLOS ONE 2014, 9, 1–5.

-The exception is continuous entropy estimation which is provided by Paul Broderson's entropy estimators package (https://github.com/paulbrodersen/entropy_estimators).
+Continuous entropy estimation is provided by Paul Broderson's entropy estimators package (https://github.com/paulbrodersen/entropy_estimators).